ClementTJ-FS/WDD442/README.md

 - Added cors to api.
 - React now gets token from url and checks against db.
 - Finished login component functionality.
+- Home now displays quizzes when user is logged in.
+- Added seeders to db for quizzes, questions, and choices.
+- Quizzes now display questions and choices.
+- Created logout component and functionality.
+  - Removes token from local storage and db.
+  - Redirects to login.
+- Finished most of the functionality for the react app.